All Episodes

 His left hand was swollen.

-He appeared to be somewhat drunk, somewhat intoxicated, was visibly agitated, and he wanted to share at this AA meeting, introduced himself as Larry.
+And he wanted to share at his AA meeting, introduced himself as Larry.

 In a group discussion heard by a number of people at the AA meeting, Larry said that he had just had a fight with a family member.

-Larry said that he had been at a family get together.
+Larry said that he had been at a family get-together.

 He didn't remember much about the fight because he had blacked out.